babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 experienced with PostgreSQL: <code>SELECT 1+1</code> does not yield a column title, so to ensure that a title is provided, we need to alias the column.
-You need to be aware of such small details in order to ensure that the code written stays portable, and still works with MS SQL as well as PostgreSQL.
+You need to be aware of such small details in order to ensure that the code written stays portable, and still works with Microsoft SQL Server as well as PostgreSQL.

 ### Using psql to connect